 How to use it:

 You can send emails with MailPoet via your own server or a third-party SMTP of your choosing.
-We recommend using the MailPoet Sending Service, which is free to use up to 1,000 subscribers.
+We recommend using the MailPoet Sending Service, which is free to use up to 1,000 subscribers and 5,000 emails per month.

-With the free version of this full-featured WordPress plugin, you can easily start with a free plan and enjoy advanced features immediately, knowing that you’ll be able to scale your emails and subscriber lists as your business grows.
-MailPoet has an easy-to-use interface, works nicely with WooCommerce, and if you like stats you’ll enjoy the advanced analytics.
+With the free version of this full-featured WordPress plugin, you can easily start with a free plan and enjoy all key features immediately, knowing that you’ll be able to scale your emails, subscriber lists, and introduce advanced functionality as your business grows.
+MailPoet has an easy-to-use interface, works nicely with WooCommerce, and if you like stats you’ll enjoy the advanced analytics (available in paid plans only).

 Mailster is a versatile option for automating emails that integrates nicely with the WordPress dashboard.
 It offers a full suite of features, which you’d expect of an email marketing plugin.